John F. Kennedy

 This changed with his 1961 State of the Union.
 Kennedy was then eager for the United States to take the lead in the Space Race.
 Sergei Khrushchev says Kennedy approached his father, Nikita, twice about a "joint venture" in space exploration—in June 1961 and autumn 1963.
 On the first occasion, the Soviet Union was far ahead of America in terms of space technology.
 Kennedy first announced the goal for landing a man on the Moon in the speech to a Joint Session of Congress on May 25, 1961, saying

-"No nation which expects to be the leader of other nations can expect to stay behind in this race for space."
+"No nation which expects to be the leader of other nations can expect to stay behind in this race for space."and

 In September 1963, during a speech before the United Nations, Kennedy again proposed a joint lunar program to the Soviet Union.
 The proposal was not enthusiastically received by Khrushchev.
 Kennedy's death only a little more than a month later essentially made the proposal irrelevant.[185]
 On July 20, 1969, almost six years after his death, Apollo's goal was realized when Americans landed on the Moon.